jamesijw23/datascience_2/index.md

 ## Resume Description

-**You Should add the follownig to your extracuricular activities section of your resume** *University of Maryland Baltimore Couty - Summer Enrichment Academy* **Data Science I** - Learn how to extract data from various sources such as Wikipedia and Excel Sheets, manipulate data using the tidyverse (select, mutate, filter functions), and visualize data using ggplot.
+**You Should add this to your resume**
+*University of Maryland Baltimore Couty - Summer Enrichment Academy*

+**Data Science I** - Learn how to extract data from various sources such as Wikipedia and Excel Sheets, manipulate data using the tidyverse (select, mutate, filter functions), and visualize data using ggplot.

-**Data Science II** - Learn how to join and combine various types of data, manipulate text data using the stringr functions, and create an R Shiny web application.
+*(You should add the follownig to your extracuricular activities section of your resume at the end of the week)* **Data Science II** - Learn how to join and combine various types of data, manipulate text data using the stringr functions, and create an R Shiny web application.